Hogan, Maryland Leaders Sign 30-Day Gas-Free Tax Into Law

-ANNAPOLIS, Md. – Maryland Gov. Larry Hogan proclaimed the state as the first in the nation to suspend the state’s gas tax for 30 days amid the coronavirus pandemic and a global war.
+ANNAPOLIS — Maryland Gov. Larry Hogan proclaimed the state as the first in the nation to officially suspend the state’s gas tax amid the coronavirus pandemic and a global war.

-Lawmakers from the House of Delegates and Senate granted final approval Friday morning, which took about a week to get done after scheduling public hearings.
+Lawmakers from the House of Delegates and Senate granted final approval Friday, March 18, which took about a week to accomplish after scheduling public hearings.
+The gas tax will remain in effect through April 16.

-Fuel prices began to increase for several weeks after Russia, a major global exporter of oil, invaded neighboring Ukraine.
-United States officials responded by imposing financial sanctions on Russia that included importing Russian oil.
+The estimated price drivers could save at the pump to fill up a 12-gallon tank will be slightly more than $4.

-As of Friday, motorists in Maryland paid an average of $4.17 per gallon.
+According to AAA, the state’s average price for regular gas per gallon stood at $4.17 on Friday.
+It decreased to about $3.96 on Saturday.
+The national average price per gallon on Saturday was $4.27.

-The immediate gas tax suspension won’t put a major dent into their pockets.
-Filling up a 12-gallon tank of gas could cost about $4 less.
+Fuel prices increased for the past several weeks after Russia, a major global exporter of oil, invaded neighboring Ukraine.
+U.S. officials responded by imposing financial sanctions on Russia that included importing Russian oil.

-The state could lose nearly $100 million during what the state has labeled “holiday gas tax,” which helps fund the state’s transportation trust fund to repair roads, bridges and conduct transit projects.
+Maryland could lose nearly $100 million during what state officials labeled the “holiday gas tax” which helps replenish the state’s transportation trust fund to repair roads, bridges and conduct transit projects.

 Lawmakers pledged to use some of the $7.5 billion surplus money to help cover the loss in revenue.

-For gas retailers, there isn’t legal authority for them to participate.
+For gas retailers, there’s no legal authority for them to participate.
 However, the state will refund any retailers who paid 36 cents per gallon just before the holiday gas tax went into effect.

 Maryland Comptroller Peter Franchot said “the hammer’s going to come down” on those businesses who don’t act in good faith to drop their gas prices.

-Franchot suggested his office could revoke licenses of retailers who don’t participate, but he expressed optimism that wouldn’t happen and retailers would show their “patriotism” after he and his staff communicated with hundreds of business owners.
+Franchot suggested his office could revoke licenses of retailers who don’t participate but he expressed optimism that wouldn’t happen because retailers would show their “patriotism” after he and his staff communicated with hundreds of business owners.

 “They’re good people.
 They want to do the right thing,” he said.
-“We may get a little bit around the edges, but nothing that’s going to be interfering in how they’re going to benefit from this.”
+“We may get a little bit rough around the edges but nothing that’s going to be interfering in how they’re going to benefit from this.”

 Franchot used this example of “capitalism competition.”